 The final precaution you should take is to secure the actual physical device.
 If your hardware wallet is lost or stolen, the PIN code will prevent an unauthorized user from accessing your cryptoassets.
 However, if a hacker with engineering capabilities gets hold of your hardware wallet, it’s possible that they could extract the private keys.
 If your device is ever lost or stolen, you should enter in your recovery seed into another wallet as soon as possible and then send all of your cryptoassets to another wallet with a different recovery seed.
 Some users will purchase two hardware wallets, so they can be prepared in the event this happens.

-Newcomers to cryptocurrency are understandably concerned about hacking, but to this date, there are no reported events of hardware wallets ever being hacked.
-As long as you secure your recovery seed and physical device, and buy from an authorized seller, you can rest assured that your cryptoassets on a hardware wallet are being stored by a near fool-proof system.
+Newcomers to cryptocurrency are understandably concerned about hacking, but as long as you secure your recovery seed and physical device, and buy from an authorized seller, you can rest assured that your cryptoassets on a hardware wallet are being stored by a near fool-proof system.

 Trezor One – No touchscreen and not as much coins support as the Model T, but less expensive and still great for security.